 Individually significant financial assets are tested for impairment.
+The remaining financial assets are assessed collectively in groups that share similar credit risk characteristics.

-The remaining financial assets are loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognised.
+All impairment losses are recognised in the statement of comprehensive income.
+An impairment loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognised.